-While users in a network environment can simultaneously work in the same company's data, some operations require access to a company be restricted to a single user.
+While users in a network environment can simultaneously work in the same company's data, some operations require that access to the company is restricted to a single user.

 For example, exclusive access is required when rebuilding indexes, copying a company to create a new one, or archiving the accounting at the fiscal year-end.
 To protect the data, limit the access of a company to a single workstation during rebuilding indexes and archiving the fiscal year.